 - Death by Medicine By Gary Null, PhD; Carolyn Dean MD, ND; Martin Feldman, MD; Debora Rasio, MD; and Dorothy Smith, PhD — [Requires PDF Software]

-- Death by Medicine, Part I By Gary Null, PhD; Carolyn Dean MD, ND; Martin Feldman, MD; Debora Rasio, MD; and Dorothy Smith, PhD
+- Death by Medicine, Revisited — Part III by Gary Null, PhD.; Martin Feldman, MD; Debora Rasio, MD; and Carolyn Dean, MD, ND; edited by Helen Buyniski

-- Death by Medicine, Part II By Gary Null, PhD; Carolyn Dean MD, ND; Martin Feldman, MD; Debora Rasio, MD; and Dorothy Smith, PhD
+- Death by Medicine, Revisited (part IV) by Gary Null, PhD.; Martin Feldman, MD; Debora Rasio, MD; and Carolyn Dean, MD, ND; edited by Helen Buyniski

 Industrial hemp and marijuana are from the same plant species, Cannabis sativa L., but they are cultivated for different products and uses, and also have different physical characteristics.
 Industrial hemp should be legalized and grown in Kentucky because of its rich history of a myriad of uses and the products that can be produced from it.